MicrosoftDocs/quantum-docs/articles/overview-microsoft-quantum-machine.md

 To start, you'll need an Azure account with an active subscription.
 You can [create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) and run the Jupyter Notebook without incurring any charges.

 > [!NOTE]
-> If you have any questions regarding the workspace creation process or run into any issue at any point using Azure Quantum, bookmark [Azure Quantum office hours](https://aka.ms/AQ/OfficeHours) and join our open office hours every Thursday 8∶30 AM Pacific Standard Time zone (PST).
+> If you have any questions regarding the workspace creation process or run into any issue at any point using Azure Quantum, bookmark [Azure Quantum office hours](https://aka.ms/AQ/OfficeHours) and join our open office hours every Thursday 8∶30 AM Pacific Time.

 ## Create an Azure Quantum workspace